The mass of men lead lives of quiet desperation.

 Marty Raney Plays Guitar and Sings on Top of Denali

 An avalanche crashes into the 14,200′ camp on Denali.
-Marty’s camp was the closest!
+Marty’s family camp was the closest!